 Whether a connection carries messages or signals is a function of the box the connection comes from; so, for instance, "+" outputs messages, but "~" outputs a signal.
 The inputs of objects may or may not accept signals (but they always accept messages, even if only to convert them to signals).
-As a naming convention, object boxes which input or output signals are all named with a trailing tilde ("~") as in "~" and "osc~".
-1.9.2 How to find and run the examples To run the patches, you must first download, install, and run Pd.
+As a naming convention, object boxes which input or output signals are all named with a trailing tilde ("-") as in "-" and "osc-".

+How to find and run the examples

+To run the patches, you must first download, install, and run Pd.
 Instructions for doing this appear in Pd's on-line HTML documentation, which you can find at http:/crca/ucsd/edu/~msp/software.htm.

 This book should appear at: http:/crca/ucsd/edu/~msp/techniques.htm, possibly in several revisions.
 Choose the revision that corresponds to the text you're reading (go to the introduction to find the revision number) and download the archive containing the associated revision of the examples (you may also download an archive of the HTML version for easier access on your machine.)
 The examples should all stay in a single directory, since some of them depend on other files in that directory and might not find them if you move things around.

 If you do want to copy one of the examples to another directory so that you can build on it (which you're welcome to do), you should either include the examples directory in Pd's search path (see the Pd documentation) or else figure out what other files are needed and copy them too.
 A good way to find this out is just to run Pd on the relocated file and see what Pd complains it can't find.

 There should be dozens of files in the "examples" folder, including the examples themselves and the support files.
 The filenames of the examples all begin with a letter (A for chapter 1, B for 2, etc.) and a number, as in "A01.sinewave.pd".

 The example patches are also distributed with Pd, but beware that you may have a different version of the examples which might not correspond with the text you're reading.

-1.10 Examples
+Constant amplitude scaler

-1.10.1 constant amplitude scaler Patch A01.sinewave.pd, shown in figure 1.7, contains essentially the simplest possible noise-making patch, with only three object boxes.
+Patch A01.sinewave.pd, shown in figure 1.10, contains essentially the simplest possible patch that makes a sound, with only three object boxes.
 (There are also comments, and two message boxes to turn Pd's "DSP" (audio) processing on and off.)
-The three object boxes are: $\boxed{\text{osc} \sim}$: the sinusoidal oscillator.
+The three object boxes are:

+osc ~: the sinusoidal oscillator.
 The left hand side input and the output take digital audio signals.
-The input is taken to be a (possibly time-varying) MAKING A SINE WAVE Audio computation in Pd is done using "tilde objects" such as the three below.
-They use continuous audio streams to intercommunicate, as well as communicating with other ("control") Pd objects using messages.
+The input is taken to be a (possibly time-varying) frequency in Hz.
+The output is a Sinusoid at the specified frequency.
+If nothing is connected to the frequency inlet, the creation argument (440 in this example) is used as the frequency.
+The output has peak amplitude one.
+You may set an initial phase by sending messages (not audio signals) to the right inlet.
+The left (frequency) inlet may also be sent messages to set the frequency, since any inlet that takes an audio signal may be sent messages which are automatically converted to the desired audio signal.